Learn what are the most common mistakes small business owners make when it comes to graphic design, web design and branding.

-There are many good alternatives out there, illustrations being an increasingly popular one.
 If you’re using photographs, it’s always better to use ones of your business and your team.
-If you can’t afford to hire a professional photographer, you can always try to polish your pics off in a photo editing software.
+If you can’t afford to hire a professional photographer, you can always try to polish your pics off in photo editing software.
 Or, spruce up your design with illustrations.
 Luckily, our vast illustration gallery offers plenty of free editable illustrations in multiple styles.

 Not everyone is super trendy, and honestly, not everyone needs to be.
 If you sell agricultural products, it’s not likely your customer base will be looking for trending videos on TikTok.

 That being said, with the online world going through constant changes, you simply cannot afford to have graphics that haven’t been updated since the 80s.
 Whether or not they consider themselves interested in design, your customers have not been living under a rock.
 This means that they will have come across good graphic design examples which they will judge yours by.

 Irish Wrecks Online is a great bad example.
 Apart from having a confusing CTA (although it tells you to click the ship logo, this isn’t at all intuitive), the outdated design makes every piece of information seem untrustworthy.